 Montréal · Rue Sainte-Catherine · visited 2022

 Apple’s Montréal store on Rue Sainte-Catherine, photographed in 2022.
-Apple has since moved it a block west into a restored heritage building — so this particular glass front is now the old one.
+Apple has since moved it a block west into a restored heritage building, so this particular glass front is now the old one.

-The glass facade with a street tree out front, 2022.
+The glass facade with a street tree out front, 2022.Looking up the full height of the glass.

 Europe